snivilised/cobrass/README.md

 To manage this, the concept of a `parameter set` was introduced to bring about a consistency of design to the implemenation of multiple cli applications.
 The aim of this is to reduce the number package level global variables that have to be managed.
 Instead of handling multiple option variables independently, the client can group them together into a parameter set.

 Each `Cobra` command can define multiple parameter sets which reflects the different ways that a particular command can be invoked by the user.
-However, to reduce complexity, it's probably best to sticking with a single parameter set per command.
-Option values not defined by the user can already be defaulted by the `Cobra` api itself, but it may be, that distinguishing the way that a command is invoked (ie what combination of flags/options appear on the command line) may be significant to the application in which case, the client can define multiple parameter sets.
+However, to reduce complexity, it's probably best to stick with a single parameter set per command.
+Option values not defined by the user can already be defaulted by the `Cobra` api itself, but it may be, that distinguishing the way that a command is invoked (ie what combination of flags/options appear on the command line) may be significant to the application, in which case the client can define multiple parameter sets.

 The ___ParamSet___ also handles flag definition on each command.
 The client defines the flag info and passes this into the appropriate `binder` method depending on the option value type.
 There are 3 forms of binder methods:

 - 1️⃣ ___Bind\<Type>___ : where ___\<Type>___ represents the type, (eg ___BindString___), the client passes in '___info___', a ___FlagInfo___ object and '___to___' a pointer to a variable to which `Cobra` will bind the option value to.

-- 2️⃣ ___BindValidated\<Type>___: (eg BindValidatedString) same as 1️⃣, except the user can also pass in a function whose signature reflect the type of the option value to be bound to (See [Option Validators](#option-validators)).
+- 2️⃣ ___BindValidated\<Type>___: (eg BindValidatedString) same as 1️⃣, except the user can also pass in a function whose signature reflects the type of the option value to be bound to (See [Option Validators](#option-validators)).

 - 3️⃣ ___BindValidated\<Type>\<Op>___: (eg BindValidatedStringWithin) same as 2️⃣, except user passes in operation specific parameters (See [Validation Helpers](#validation-helpers)).

+📌 The names of the ___BindValidated\<Type>\<Op>___ methods are not always strictly in this form as sometime it reads better with _Op_ and _Type_ are swapped around especially when one considers that there are _Not_ versions of some commands.
+The reader is invited to review the go package documentation to see the exact names.

 ### 💠 Pseudo Enum